 We knew this topic was controversial, what we did not expect was the immediate buzz it would generate.
 We must admit, some blood pressure were raised.
 People were making phone calls to family and friends all over Jamaica, US, UK and Canada.
 The reactions and over-reactions made it clear, this topic was near and dear to people’s heart.

 We came across the loudest voice trying to force their favorite athlete on the list.
 As one of the contributor to this article Barry Sanders said, “sports is big and has been extremely successful in Jamaica.
 And it’s important to remember those who help to put us on the map, which includes our past and present athletes.”
 Jamaica have had their fair share of champions in just about all sport categories.
 In the early days of sports, some athletes did it for the pride and glory for their family and their country.
 Now in the 21st Century, sports is a big business.
-Sports in Jamaica is more than just a past time, it’s an opportunity, is a life changer.
-Sports Illustrator wrote an article about 33 years ago, titled “Land of Sprinters and Dreamers“.
+Sports in Jamaica is more than just a past time, it’s an opportunity, it’s a life changer.
+Sports Illustrator Magazine wrote an article about 33 years ago, titled “Land of Sprinters and Dreamers“.
 Today, many athletes have turned that dream into their reality.

-Sports world wide is a business and athletes realized that the exceptional talents are in demand.
+Sports world wide is a business and athletes realized that exceptional talents are always in demand.
 The unusual thing about the sport business unlike other business is that the competitiveness does not end on the field, court, track, ring etc. The competitiveness continues on the street corner, in the arena, bars, barbershops, and in the homes.
 Sports is a never ending conversation.
 As AJE set out to talk to the super fans and the fans not so super on who are and were the 25 Greatest Athletes from Jamaica?

 No Scientific Measures in Ranking

-We compiled several list submitted then cross reference the names from each list.
+We compiled several list that were submitted then cross reference the names from each list.
 Some of our personal favorites did not make the list.
 Again, because the list covers all sport over the past 75 years, there were no scientific measures.
 The next roadblock was the ranking.
 How do you rank a Jockey vs a boxer or netball player vs track and field, you can’t, there are no scientific method.
 So, we left the ranking to the people and some great sport minded people.
 Below is the list of the 25 Greatest Athletes From Jamaica (#12 is My Favorite).
 We have three athletes that came in at number 25 because other say, they MUST be there.